nafri1305/BLineMaskRCNN/README.md

 I used VGG Image Annotator ([VIA](http://www.robots.ox.ac.uk/~vgg/software/via/)) to annotate the training and validation images.

-The original code is from [haochen23's fine-tune-MaskRcnn repo](https://github.com/haochen23/fine-tune-MaskRcnn), whic is adopted from [mattport's Mask-RCNN repo](https://github.com/matterport/Mask_RCNN).
+The original code is from [haochen23's fine-tune-MaskRcnn repo](https://github.com/haochen23/fine-tune-MaskRcnn), which is adopted from [mattport's Mask-RCNN repo](https://github.com/matterport/Mask_RCNN).